 Once a determination of earnings has been made using one of the above methods, it is time to find the earnings multiple.
 This is the most complex part of the valuation process.
 At FE International, we use a proprietary method that considers thousands of different data points and has been honed over hundreds of transactions.
 The goal is to determine an earnings multiple that most accurately predicts the maximum price at which a business will be successfully sold.

 Depending on the fundamentals of the e-commerce business, most companies will garner an earnings multiple of between 2.5x to 4x.
 So, an e-commerce business with $4 million in annual earnings and a 3x earnings multiple achieves a valuation of $12 million.

-Depending on a measure of the above valuation drivers, an e-commerce business can fall between 2.0x – 4.0x multiple of SDE, EBITDA or Revenue:
+Depending on a measure of the above valuation drivers, an e-commerce business should fall between 2.5x – 4.0x multiple of SDE, EBITDA or Revenue: